 Because of the impact of dopamine on the brain, the next question is that over time, can too much sugar impact mood and lead to symptoms of depression?
 Eating too much sugar can make some people feel foggy and have low energy.
-And data suggests that too much sugar intake is linked to anxiety, although more human studies are needed.4
+And data suggests that too much sugar intake could lead to anxiety, although we need more human studies to confirm this.4

 Sugar & Your Teeth